ncoudray/DeepPATH/DeepPATH_code/README.md

 An optional parameter ```--ImageSet_basename='test'``` can be used to run it on 'test' (default), 'valid' or 'train' dataset

-expected processing time for this step: a few seconds to a few minutes.
+Expected processing time for this step: a few seconds to a few minutes.
 Once done, check inside the resulting directory that the images have been properly linked.

 ## 0.3b Convert the JPEG tiles into TFRecord format for a multi-ouput prediction (example mutations)

-Check subfolder 00_preprocessing/TFRecord_2or3_Classes/ if it aimed at multi-output classsification with 10 possibly concurent sclasses:
+Check `subfolder 00_preprocessing/TFRecord_2or3_Classes/` if it aimed at multi-output classsification with 10 possibly concurrent sclasses:

 For the training and validation sets:
 ```shell